lihe07/llm_qat_test/report.typ

 This score $Z(v)$ is computed for all tokens in the vocabulary, and the token with the highest score is selected as the replacement for the token at position $i$.
 This process is repeated for every non-special token that is not a part of the question or answer span.
 The flip that causes the highest increase in loss is selected.

 A randomly selected subset of SQuAD v1 validation set with size 1000 was applied HotFlip attack, and both quantized and non-quantized models were evaluated on the perturbed dataset.
-The results are summarized in Table .
+The results are summarized in Table @tab:roubustness.

+The evaluated quantized models are trained with CDT, as described in the previous sections.
+The Exact Drop and F1 Drop columns indicate the absolute performance drop after the HotFlip attack.

 == Results

 #figure(
-  caption: [Robustness of CDT models.],
+  caption: [Absolute performance drops of CDT models.],
   placement: auto,
   table(
     columns: (2.5fr, 1fr, 1fr, 1fr, 1fr),